 Get Good Grades

-I think this is pretty obvious, but your grades matter to colleges.
+Focusing on making good grades is also crucial to your profile as a college applicant.
 The majority of colleges will focus on your sophomore and junior year grades, but schools will also look at your freshman and senior year grades.
 Also, your high school GPA is typically calculated from your grades from all four years of high school.
 Colleges view your high school GPA as a strong predictor of your potential for academic success in the future.

 Excel in Extracurriculars